 Forget About Me Projects

 One of our Residential Coordinators commented about FAM projects, saying “The variety of FAM projects is astounding.
-In one of my favorites, a DRG resident restored a pond and planted flowers around it in memory of her mother.
+In one of my favorites, a Discovery Ranch for Girls resident restored a pond and planted flowers around it in memory of her mother.
 Processing grief has been an important marker of her treatment, and the restored pond was enjoyed by all who come and go from the dining hall.
 The flowers were her mother’s favorite.”

 For FAM projects, we have seen our girls do a variety of service.
 For example, they’ve picked up trash at a nearby recreation site, visited elderly care centers, and helped a new wildlife reserve prepare to open by painting part of the facility.
 There are multiple FAM projects happening every week, so our girls have many opportunities to serve.